Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Extracting CNN Architecture using Side-Channel Analysis

 Our methodology to extract pooling layers from max or average pooling depends on three assumptions based on typical pooling operations on CNNs.
 (1) Usually, the stride is greater than 1~\cite{sze2017efficient}.
 (2) Max and average pooling typically does not use padding.
 (3) CNNs tend to use small pooling filter sizes because large pooling filters tend to overfit models by losing information.
 The pooling operation does not change the number of output channels ($K$).
 Algorithm~\ref{alg:recover_pool} outlines the steps to recover pooling layer parameters ($\{R_{pool}, st_{pool}\}$) from side-channel information.

 The loop at line 2 searches for pooling layers for increasing filter sizes, which gives more dominance to small pool layers.
 The second loop (line 3) ensures the attack first tries to match a non-overlapping pooling layer and increases the overlapping in subsequent iterations.
 Line 4 and 5 calculates the \textit{ofmap} width ($X_{pool}$) and height ($Y_{pool}$) after pooling.
 Finally, the condition at line 6 checks if the monitored $N_{pool}$ satisfies the calculated \{$X_{pool}, Y_{pool}$\} values to find the pooling layer parameters.
+If a particular CNN architecture employs a Global Average Pooling (GAP), we can use the same side-channel data ($N_{pool}$) to identify it.
+Unlike average and max pooling, which involve hyperparameters such as stride and filter size, GAP operates by computing the average of each feature map channel in the ofmap.
+This results in a single average value per channel, effectively producing a vector of size $K$ for an ofmap of dimensions $X' \times Y' \times K$.
+As GAP lacks configurable parameters beyond its basic function, the only information we can derive from side-channel analysis is the usage of GAP in a particular layer.
+If $N_{pool}$ corresponds exactly to the number of output channels ($K$), it indicates the use of GAP.